Weobley High – Music

 Extra -Curricular Activities

-Music is a thriving and important part of school life and we aspire for high standards of music
+Music is a thriving and important part of school life and we aspire for high standards of music making.

 The school has a large choir and soloists who have the opportunity to perform in Presentation Evenings, Carol Services as well as Concerts.

 There is a major musical production every other year which is always a great success.
 Recent musicals have included: ‘Scrooge’, ‘The Boyfriend’, ‘The Sound Of Music’, ‘The King And I’, ‘Grease’, ‘Annie’ , ‘We Will Rock You’ and :The Wiz’.
+Our most recent production, Little Shop of Horrors, in 2017 was a huge success.

 Marking and Assessment